Tuscarora Identity and Forced Labor at Cherry Hospital — The Story of John Alfred Braxton - My Grandfather

 According to oral history family accounts, he was taken from his home in a state described as agitation—not physical illness.
 There was no known diagnosis of tuberculosis prior to his removal, no documented treatment for such a condition, and no reported history of the disease within the household.

-A seven-day period between admission and death raises serious questions about the conditions of confinement, the medical evaluation process, and the care provided during that time.
+A seven-day period between admission and death raises serious questions about the conditions of confinement, the medical evaluation process, and the actual cause of death.

 The use of categories such as “mulatto” or "colored" in institutional records reflects broader systems of racial classification under Jim Crow.
 For Indigenous individuals, these categories often replaced tribal identity in official documentation.